Patty Pravo: 2020s

-In early 2020, Pravo appeared as a judge on Il cantante mascherato, Italian edition of the TV show Masked Singer.
+In early 2020, Pravo appeared as a judge on Il cantante mascherato, the Italian edition of the TV show Masked Singer.
 December 2020 saw the release of a photographic biography Minaccia Bionda, and in February 2021, Rai 1 broadcast a TV special of the same name.
 From 2022 to 2023, Pravo performed with the Minaccia Bionda Tour.

+Pravo worked with producer Taketo Gohara on a new album, which was scheduled for release in early 2024.
+In 2025, she released the single "Ho provato tutto" ("I Tried Everything") and embarked on a summer tour of the same name, as well as the follow-up single "Ratatan".
+On 30 November 2025, she was announced among the participants of the Sanremo Music Festival 2026.
+She competed with the song "Opera", which placed 24th.
+Her next studio album, also titled Opera, was released through Warner Music in March 2026 and entered the Italian chart at number 19.

 Personal life

 Pravo has been married six times, and all relationships ended in divorce, yet on good terms.
 Her first husband was English drummer Gordon Faggetter, whom she married in Brighton in 1968 and stayed with for four years.

 In February 1972 in Rome, she married Italian designer Franco Baldieri.
 They separated after a few weeks, but did not dissolve their union.
 In 1974, she married Riccardo Fogli in a Celtic rite in Gretna Green, Scotland.
 This marriage, however, would not be recognized in Italy where Pravo was still married to Baldieri and Fogli to Viola Valentino.

-In mid-1970s, Pravo lived in a love triangle with English guitarist Paul Jeffery and bassist Paul Martinez.
+In the mid-1970s, Pravo lived in a love triangle with English guitarist Paul Jeffery and bassist Paul Martinez.
 In 1976 in Bali, she entered a marriage with Jeffery which would last five years.
 In 1978, she married Martinez in California, thus committing bigamy.

 In August 1982, she married American guitarist John Edward Johnson in San Francisco, which resulted in trigamy, as she was still officially married to Martinez as well as Baldieri.

 Pravo is adamant about not having children.

-She claims that she never voted.
+She claims that she has never voted.
 Having previously identified as an anarchist, she currently holds anti-state views.